hfjn/nmmso.R/README.md

 ## Test Suite
 We also reimplemented the CEC Benchmarking Suite in R which can be used to test this algorithm.
 You can find it [here](https://github.com/jhoffjann/nmmso_benchmark)

+### Usage
+An examplary use case can be seen in the benchmark repository.
+The short way there is [here](https://github.com/jhoffjann/nmmso_benchmark/blob/master/R/benchmark.R).

 ## Technical Documentation
 The Technical Documentation of this can be found in the benchmarking repository.
 Or just [here](https://github.com/jhoffjann/nmmso_benchmark/blob/master/documentation/doc.pdf)